mjvesa/unide-src/readme.md

 Exporting
 ---------
 Export will come in two tiers: First tier export will contain a full project ready for importing into an IDE.
-Second tier only exports the views as components of the target platform and supplies instructions on how to include the views in the project.
+Second tier only exports the views and other components as components of the target platform and supplies instructions on how to include the views in the project.

 Current tier one platforms: Flow, LitElement and Vanilla JS